Olafs-mathematical-musings/dollargame/README.md

 ## Game

-When you hover a node you see all edges playing a role, left click means giving dollors, right click taking dollars.
+When you hover a node you see all edges playing a role, left click means donating dollars, right click receiving dollars.
-A game ends if all nodes are non-negative.
+A game ends if all nodes are out of debt.